sph-mn/sph-sp/other/documentation/manual.md

 ## registering memory with events
 * events can receive an arbitrary number of pointers with handler functions that will be called with the pointer on event.free. the default handler is "free" for malloc/calloc allocated memory
-* this could be handled manually using the event state but this feature makes it generic
+* the use case for this is to free memory or deinitialize other resource handles from when the event was prepared
-* the use case for this is to free memory or deinitialize other resource handles that where passed from a parent context when the event was configured and created. for example, a function that returns a new event might receive arguments that configure the loudness of the event, the event might then depend on an array for amplitude over time, which is to be freed with other event state values when the event has finished
+* this could be handled manually using the event state, but this feature makes it generic

 ### usage
 * custom free functions need to call sp_event_memory_free(event) if memory is registered